 The chemical makeup of most foods is very complicated, which is why food intolerances are misdiagnosed.

-But even if you discover that you have an allergy, it’s not because you ate your way to a problem.
-What’s more important is to understand why your stomach might be sensitive to certain foods, and what you should do about it.
+If you discover that certain foods are causing issues, it’s important to understand why your stomach might be sensitive to certain foods, and what you should do about it.

 Why Your Stomach Hurts